cleggct/site/README.md

 # Minimal WebGL Demo Site

-This directory hosts a suckless-style static site that bundles a few C/OpenGL ES demos, compiled to WebAssembly with Emscripten.
+This directory hosts a static site that bundles a few C/OpenGL ES demos, compiled to WebAssembly with Emscripten.
 A tiny shared runtime spins up the WebGL2 canvas and calls into each demo.

 ## Layout